tokenflex/ing

 tokenflexing mcp

-• tokenflexing install-hooks --apply [--client <name>]
+• tokenflexing install-hooks --apply [--all|--client <name>]

 • --applyWrite changes.
 Without this, just print what would change.

-• --client <name>One of `claude-code` (default), `cursor`, `claude-desktop`.
+• --client <name>One of `command-code`, `claude-code` (default), `cursor`, `claude-desktop`, or `all`.

-tokenflexing install-hooks --apply --client cursor
+tokenflexing install-hooks --apply --all

 • tokenflexing daemon [--install|--uninstall]